-A Winter Bikepacking Guide, by Surly’s Dave Gray
+A Winter Bikepacking Guide by Dave Gray

 Given the growth in popularity of fat bikes over the last few years, the notion of winter bikepacking is spreading beyond the domain of ultra races – like the Iditabike and the Arrowhead 135 – and into the realm of exploratory tours.
 After all, with 4-5 inches of tire at your disposal, the winter wonderland now offers a whole new world of multi-day riding; from riding through a muffling duvet of snow, to cosying round a fire, traversing frozen rivers, and connecting snowmobile tracks and groomed trails.

 As with any extremes in temperatures and conditions, this style of bikepacking demands extra respect and consideration.
 Whether you’re racing or not, honing your packlist and skillset is especially important when embarking on snowy escapades.
 And when it comes to winter riding experience, in all its many forms, Dave Gray, the lead designer behind the Surly Pugsley, certainly has a few thoughts…

 Like anything else, winter bikepacking has its own set gear necessities, considerations and refinements.
 Given that locals always have their own take on the subject, we asked Dave to share some general tips on winter riding with us, and talk us through what he might pack on a typical winter trip, and the philosophy behind his choices.

 This is a big deal with it comes to winter bikepacking.
 The prevention of overheating – and sweating – is one of the most important tactics that can be used to keep insulation dry and working most effectively.
 As such, a layering system allows the addition and removal of clothing to regulate body temperature.
 Several thin insulating layers will be warmer than one thick layer, because layers trap air between them, and still air acts as an insulator.